PhysicistsOfDoom/CS3270/README.md

 ### Phase 6:
 Inside of src/visual_plot.py, data visualization and patterns have been used in order to show a useful visualization of the mean, median and range.
-README updated.
+- README updated.
-main.py updated to call the src/visual_plot.py
+- main.py updated to call the src/visual_plot.py

 ### Phase 7:
 Inside src/async_reader.py, I implemented the use of async programming to speed up the reading of the CSV using the asyncio package.
 Also, inside tests/tests_async_reading.py is an implementation checking if the returned value is indeed a Dataframe, returned from the async function.
-README updated.
+- README updated.
-main.py updated with calling of async function created tests_async_reading.py, async_reader.py
+- main.py updated with calling of async function
+- created tests_async_reading.py, async_reader.py

+### Phase 8:
+Inside /src/file_reader.py, the usage of PySpark to apply clustering has been implemented but not replaced pandas.
+Both are used for the purposes of resiliency & redundancy.
+However, PySpark is primary attempt.
+Pandas is a fallback.
+- README updated
+- main.py updated with helper
+- requirements.txt updated

 ---